arbor-sim/arbor/doc/python/simulation.rst

         # Instantiate the simulation.
         sim = arbor.simulation(recipe, decomp, context)

-        # Direct the simulation to record all spikes.
+        # Direct the simulation to record all spikes, which will record all spikes
+        # across multiple MPI ranks in distrubuted simulation.
+        # To only record spikes from the local MPI rank, use arbor.spike_recording.local
         sim.record(arbor.spike_recording.all)

         # Run the simulation for 2000 ms with time stepping of 0.025 ms